-Overall, the standard focuses primarily on inspection of welded, metal, shop-fabricated and field-erected tanks.
+Overall, the standard focuses primarily on inspection of welded, carbon or stainless steel shop-fabricated and field-erected tanks.
 Also included is the inspection of smaller, portable containers such as 55-gallon drums, intermediate bulk containers (IBCs) and other such containers that may be of metal or plastic construction.
 Inspection of non-portable, shop-fabricated plastic or fiberglass tanks is not included.
 See the definitions within the standard for more specific questions related to size and material of construction.

 No, but the rest of the standard is copyrighted.
-Word versions of these checklists are available here Note that these checklists are to be used in conjunction with the STI Standard SP001 and the utilization of the checklists alone do not constitute compliance with STI SP001.
-The STI Standard SP001 may be purchased here
+Download SP001 checklists to use.
+Note: these checklists are to be used in conjunction with the STI Standard SP001 and the utilization of the checklists alone do not constitute compliance with STI SP001.
+Purchase the STI Standard SP001 online or by calling the STI/SPFA office.

 For example, if it is a double-wall horizontal UL 142 tank, then STI SP001 probably is a better choice.
 If the tank has an API 650 nameplate and is located at a facility at which all of the other tanks are 500,000 gallons (1,892,150 liters) or more, then API 653 may be the better choice.
 Lastly, because of the risk-based inspection basis within the STI SP001 standard, the inspection schedule for many tanks is less conservative than API 653.

 There are two basic types of inspections included in STI SP001.
 Monthly, periodic inspections are to be performed by the tank owner’s inspector and qualified per paragraph 4.1.2 of the standard.
 External and internal formal inspections are to be performed by a certified inspector.
 Certified inspectors may be either an API 653 certified tank inspector with an adjunct STI SP001 certification or an STI SP001 trained and certified tank system inspector.
-A list of STI AST inspectors is available here.
-The certification procedure for an API 653 inspectors may obtain an Adjunct STI SP001 Inspector certification through a web-based program.
-Click this link for more details.
+A list of STI AST inspectors is available to download.
+The certification procedure for an API 653 inspectors may obtain an Adjunct STI SP001 Inspector Certification through an online program.

-STI provides an Adjunct Certification program for API 653 Inspectors.
-Click here for additional details.
+STI provides an Adjunct STI SP001 Inspector Certification program for API 653 Inspectors.